Section 1: Why Every Security Team Runs on Python

 Automating Credential Attacks: Password Cracking

-Python's combination of intuitive file handling and robust hashing libraries creates an ideal platform for developing password attack tools that can operate at scale.
-These automated attacks typically fall into two fundamental categories:
+Python's combination of intuitive file handling and robust hashing libraries creates an ideal platform for developing password attack tools that operate at scale.
+These automated attacks typically fall into two fundamental categories that attackers have used for decades but that Python makes dramatically more accessible and efficient.

 Code Example: Dictionary Attack on a Password-Protected ZIP File